 Submission to the Work Group for Somatic Symptom Disorders

-The new category of Complex Somatic Symptom Disorder, or CSSD, bears a disturbing resemblance to the CDC's Holmes (1988) and Fukuda (1994) definitions of the disease Chronic Fatigue Syndrome (CFS).
+The new category of Somatic Symptom Disorder, or SSD, bears a remarkable resemblance to the CDC's Holmes (1988) and Fukuda (1994) definitions of the disease Chronic Fatigue Syndrome (CFS).
 The requirement that patients experience six months of debilitating fatigue is taken straight from CDC's definitions.
 This development is disturbing for three reasons:

 3. The APA has stated elsewhere that many of the changes in DSM-5 are intended to avoid gender biases in existing medical categories.
-Isn't it strange that the proponents of the new category CSSD have often stated 90 percent of victims of CFS (and CSSD by distinction) are female?
+Isn't it strange that the proponents of the new category SSD have often stated 90 percent of victims of CFS (and SSD by extension) are female?
+Or that the proponents of renaming the disease "neurasthenia" are also proponents of "SSD"?

 At the end of the 1980s, when CDC adopted the name "chronic fatigue syndrome" for a series of outbreaks of a mysterious, debilitating illness, Simon Wessely resurrected the diagnosis of "neurasthenia" [aka "the vapors"] for CFS patients in England.
 Although it is a direct violation of ICD-10, British psychiatric manuals classify CFS under neurasthenia, but could not do so in the U.S. because the diagnosis "neurasthenia" was removed from DSM a generation ago for gender bias.